 This is a great compliment to soup and chili.
 Or great for a party buffet.

 This is one of those recipes that I tend to forget exists, maybe because I'm more of a wine person.
 An occasional beer with pizza or a game is about it for me.

-For an inspiration recipe, I’m suggesting Genius Kitchen’s version of beer bread although I read 20 plus recipes.
-I do love reading comments.
+For an inspiration recipe, I'm suggesting Genius Kitchen's version of beer bread, although I read 20 plus recipes.
+I did love reading all the very interesting comments.

 A high 4 or low 5.

 Quick bread is a bread product that uses leavening agents other than yeast or eggs, usually baking soda or baking powder.
 The texture of quick bread is very different than a yeast-leavened bread.